ctesta-oneillmsft/asa-vtd/README.md

 ### Task 3: Execute setup scripts

-* Open Windows PowerShell as an Administrator and execute the following:
+* From your **lab VM**, open Windows PowerShell as an Administrator and execute the following:

     ```powershell
     Set-ExecutionPolicy Unrestricted